- Impact of Forest Fires on Soil Organic Matter

 - Structural Fire Emissions of the Wildland Urban Interface

 Wildfire activity in the western U.S. has increased in frequency and severity throughout the past decades.
-These fires impact the physical, biological, and chemical characteristics of soils.
-Specifically, fire exposure can alter the composition of soil organic matter (SOM) which serves as important nutrients for microbes and vegetation.
-Here, we study how fires change SOM to determine what nutrients are available after fires to foster revegetation and microbial regrowth within burned forests.
-We conduct research across a wide range of scales (i.e. from controlled laboratory burns to full-scale field work) and assess changes in SOM using a fleet of instrumentation such as gas chromatography-mass spectrometry and nuclear magnetic resonance spectroscopy.
+After fires, precipitation events transport burned organic matter through watersheds to downstream rivers and streams.
+This can alter the composition of organic matter in aquatic ecosystems, as well as water-saturated ecosystems like wetlands.
+Specifically, the abundances of metabolites (small organic molecules like amino acids and saccharides) can change.
+These metabolites are a food source for microbes and they also impact the global carbon cycle.
+Here, we study how potential transport of burned organic matter may impact aquatic and water-saturated ecosystems to determine how altered metabolomes could impact local microbes and vegetation, as well as the carbon mass balance.
+We conduct research across a wide range of scales (i.e. from controlled laboratory burns and greenhouse studies to full-scale field work) and assess changes in organic matter using a fleet of instrumentation such as gas and liquid chromatography-mass spectrometry.

 Structural Fires at the Wildland Urban Interface (WUI): Emission Factors Inventories and Implications is a joint project between the CSU Mechanical Engineering Department and the Borch Lab.
 Our goal is to create a database of anthropogenic material emissions commonly found at the WUI interface, which we will use advanced analytical chemistry techniques to characterize and classify.
 Essentially, we ask, “What emissions are released from burning a couch?
 A Tesla?
 A motorhome?”